Cautions for Plug-n-Fire

 - At the very least check for discoloration (an indication of oxidation).

-- Electrical connectors will typically oxidize over time where there is heat and this can cause further overheating of the part at the connection point.
-This can in turn lead to early failure of the part, wire and connector.
+- Electrical connectors will typically oxidize over time where there is heat, which can cause further overheating of the part at the connection point.
+This can, in turn, lead to early failure of the part, wire, and connector.

-- Make certain that the new connectors are firmly crimped onto the wire.
+- Ensure the new connectors are firmly crimped onto the wire.

 The Wrong Parts Can Be Hazardous - Non-L&L elements can present a potential hazard to the kiln or cause a fire (by drawing too much amperage).